 The stand was opened in 1982 and is the largest inside the stadium with the upper tier offering a scenic view of the Humber Estuary, Spurn Point and the North Sea, from this point you can clearly view the shipping going down the estuary.
 The lower tier's front rows are open to the elements.

 In the 1990's Findus ceased production in the town, so the stand went through several other sponsored names.
 Firstly the stand was renamed the Stones Bitter stand before later becoming the John Smiths stand in 1997 and then the Carlsberg stand in 2004.
 Findus returned to the Town in 2009 and the stand then reverted to its original name.

 For the 2016/2017 season, a new sponsorship deal with Young's Seafood was announced with the tiers being renamed to the Upper Young's and Lower Young's stands.
 The official capacity of the Young's Upper Stand is 1,982, with the capacity of the Young's Lower Stand being 826.

 The Osmond Stand is situated at one end of the ground and opposite the pontoon Stand.
 This replaced the Hazel Grove Stand which was moved from the club's previous Abbey Park Stadium home.
 This stand was built in 1939 when the Hazel Grove was demolished shortly before the start of World War II.

-This stand predominately houses visiting supporters and can accommodate up to 1900 supporters.
+This stand predominately houses visiting supporters and can accommodate a maximum of 1,884 supporters.